 Applications for the Community Investments Stream have closed.

 As the focus of the Building Better Regions Fund is to support projects in rural, regional and remote Australia, projects located in the Significant Urban Areas of the cities of Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra as defined by the Australian Bureau of Statistics’ Australian Statistical Geography Standard are excluded for funding.

 To identify if your location is an eligible area, you will need to use the Mapping Tool, which can be found at https://www.business.gov.au/assistance/building-better-regions-fund.

-For further information, you can also join one of the Information Sessions.
+For further information, you can also join future Information Sessions (where scheduled).
 To register https://www.business.gov.au/assistance/building-better-regions-fund.